nodejs/admin/social-team.md

 Should there be an objection from a TSC member or CommComm member to a nomination, there are multiple paths to surface it:

 - Directly in a nomination issue
-- Through requesting a peer on the TSC or CommComm proxy your objection
+- By requesting a peer on the TSC or CommComm to proxy your objection
 - Through the TSC or CommComm chairperson who will proxy your objection

 An objection *does* require substantiation beyond a simple `-1`, which can be commented or otherwise passed along through an objection proxy.
 Since this is a role built upon extreme trust and high impact, the substantiation is not negotiable by either the nominee or other TSC or CommComm members.